Multiplicity and the Media

 I have never seen such a cogent and powerful comment on the current state of affairs.

-"Advocacy groups have educated the public on a variety of minorities and conditions that were once considered unspeakably bizarre.
+"Advocacy groups have educated the public on a variety of minorities, and conditions that were once considered unspeakably bizarre.

 "African-Americans have the NAACP and Rainbow Coalition, AIDS has Act-Up: Jewish people have the Anti-Defamation League; the witches also have an ADL in addition to the WLPA and Witches' Voice; there are the Epilepsy Foundation, the Cerebral Palsy Foundation, and many others.
-Everything from retardation and learning disability to Tourette syndrome, cerebral palsy, AIDS, and epilepsy has been covered, not only in television news, but in dramatic series and even sitcoms.
+Everything from retardation and learning disability to Tourette syndrome, AIDS, and epilepsy has been covered, not only in television news, but in dramatic series and even sitcoms.

 Originally, we included a list of possible actions that could be taken in order to help improve this situation.
 We should like now to ask the readers' opinions.
 What do you think should be done?